-Great Castles, Country Houses and Gardens of Yorkshire, Derbyshire and Wales
+Great Castles, Country Houses & Gardens of Yorkshire, Derbyshire and Wales

 York, Yorkshire – 6 nights

-•Harewood House: Private tour of Thomas Chippendale and the Watercolours Collection
+Harewood House: Private tour, Thomas Chippendale and the Watercolours Collection

-This evening we walk from our hotel to Fairfax House, one of the finest Georgian Houses in England.
-Here we first take an exclusive tour of the house, then enjoy the ambience of the house with beverages and canapés in a private reception.
+This evening we walk from our hotel to Fairfax House, one of the finest Georgian houses in England.
+Here we enjoy the ambience of the house with beverages and canapés in a private reception, then take an exclusive tour of the house.
 (Overnight York) B

 The Georgian period coincided with a building boom and York now boasts many fine Georgian mansions.
 Our guide will point out the many layers of the city’s rich history that can be seen in the buildings, roads, walls and churches.

-•Fountains Abbey & Studley Royal Water Garden: Tour of Cistercian Abbey & Georgian Water Garden
+Fountains Abbey & Studley Royal: Tour of Cistercian Abbey & Georgian Water Garden